apache/carbondata/docs/DDL-Operations-on-Carbon.md

 | db_name | Database name, if it is not specified then it uses current database. | YES |
 | table_name | The name of the table in provided database.| NO |

+### Usage Guideline
+Minor Compaction:
+  In Minor compaction, you can specify number of loads to be merged (compacted).
+  Minor compaction triggers for every data load if the parameter carbon.enable.auto.load.merge is set.
+  If any segments are available to be merged, then compaction will run parallel with data load.
+  There are 2 levels in minor compaction.
+   - Level 1: Merging of the segments which are not yet compacted.
+   - Level 2: Merging of the compacted segments again to form a bigger segment.

+Major Compaction:
+ In Major compaction, many segments can be merged into one big segment.
+ You can specify the compaction size until which the segments will be merged.
+ Major compaction is usually done during the off-peak time.

 **Example:**